peterthiemann/uniqueness/kindly/popl20-rebuttal.md

-Thanks to the reviewers for their thoughtful comments.
-Were the paper to be accepted, we would take their comments into account and revise our article in the following manner:
+We thanks the reviewers for their thoughtful comments.
+We will take their comments into account and revise our article in the following manner:
 - Streamline the description of examples in Section 2 to focus on Affe's novelties
 - Present automatic region annotation in the body of the article and clarify its role in the type system.
 - Present the pattern matching rules, both typing and semantic.